miconda/KSR-URL-Expander/README.md

 After the extension is activated, couple of commands are available.
 Type the command followed by `space` and parameters (where is the case).

+If the command is unknown, then it is expected to be a full module name, the navigation goes to the documentation of that module in the stable branch.
+This is like a shortcut to `m` command, but without auto-complete suggestions (see next for details about `m` command).

 The commands are listed in the next sections.

 ### Command: m name ###